What Makes a Good Wine Cellar? Top Organization Tips

 Wine Cellaring 101

 A well-organized wine collection will help you avoid opening bottles too soon or too late.
-Plus, they allow you to recognize the gaps in your wine collection, enabling you to make better wine buying decisions.
+It will also allow you to recognize gaps in your collection, enabling you to make better wine-buying decisions.

 Bottles and Corks